What Does The Operating Agreement Say?

 - Freeze Out of Involvement in the Officers of the LLC

 The terms of an operating agreement may discuss if, how, and when a member can resign and/or terminate his/her interest in the LLC and receive a return of their capital contribution.
 You may be surprised to learn that sometimes a member cannot voluntarily leave the LLC.
 Yes, that’s correct.
 If the agreement requires the consent of all members or a stated percentage of the members before a member can resign, then without their consent a member who attempts to leave will be considered to have wrongfully disassociated himself/herself from the company per the operating agreement.
-The LLC statute (NJSA 42:2C845(b) provides that disassociation is wrongful if it is a breach of an express provision of the operating agreement and the operating agreement makes clear that consent is required.
-A breach has the potential for a lawsuit against the withdrawing member seeking damages and result in the member not receiving back his/her capital contribution and/or other economic benefits from the relationship.
+The LLC statute (NJSA 42:2B-48 provides that an attempted disassociation is wrongful if it is a breach of an express provision of the operating agreement and the operating agreement makes clear that majority or unanimous consent is required to disassociate.
+A breach has the potential for a lawsuit against the withdrawing member and exposure to damages.
+It can also result in the member not receiving back his/her capital contribution and/or other economic benefits from the LLC.

 (a) the member engaged in wrongful conduct that adversely and materially affected the limited liability company’s business;